-The Authority's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated August 1, 2001 with respect to the Bonds for the Fiscal Year ended June 30, 2017 is included herein as Exhibit A.
+The Authority's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated January 1, 2014 with respect to the Series A Bonds for the Fiscal Year ended June 30, 2017 is attached hereto.
+Although not required by the Disclosure Certificate, certain information with respect to the Series B Bonds is also included for completeness.